Pinterest Hidden Image

 Author Celeste Ng created this Spotify playlist for the book.
 What 1990s songs do you think most reflect Little Fires Everywhere?
 What songs do you think the characters may add?

-Did you watch the HULU adaptation and, if so, what were your thoughts about it?
+Did you watch the Hulu adaptation and, if so, what were your thoughts about it?

 Compare and contrast Little Fires Everywhere to the other books by Celeste Ng.

-Printable Discussion Questions
+Printable PDF Reading Guide of the Discussion Questions

 FREE BONUS